Card At Any Number by Mike Rose, Peter Nardi, Martin Peirce, Nikolas Mavresis, Jay Sankey, and David Berglass

 Cons

-Some methods may be predictable or familiar to experienced magicians
+Some methods may be predictable for experienced magicians

 Effect

 The Card At Any Number trick creates a powerful moment of magic for the audience.
 A spectator freely names any number.
-The magician counts down to that position in a shuffled deck.
-The card at that exact number matches a previously selected card.
-This creates the appearance of an impossible coincidence.
-The spectator feels they had complete freedom in choosing both the card and the number.
+The magician then counts down to that exact position in a shuffled deck.
+The card at that number matches a previously selected card.
+This happens even though the spectator had complete freedom to choose both the card and the number.
+The effect appears to be a perfect coincidence that defies all probability.

 Full details